 Prodigy features its integration with WordPress.
-That’s not available through Shopify, which can cause strife for active store owners who want to blog and easily adjust every design aspect of their sites.
+That’s not available through Shopify, which can cause strife for users who want to blog and easily adjust every design aspect of their sites.

 |Workflow/UX||All product management is done on Prodigy, giving the store owner one dashboard for all eCommerce tools.
 Content management and blogging are done in WordPress.
 You manage two dashboards but only for their advantages.||Hosted, with a beautiful dashboard and quick options to integrate with vetted apps and link to social accounts.
 Only one dashboard is required.
 But the content management is lacking without a viable WordPress alternative.|

 |Payments||Integrated.
 Several curated providers to pick from.
 Prodigy helps the store owner find the best fit.||Built-in Shopify Payments with dozens of other options like Amazon Pay, PayPal, and more.
 The store owner decides and configures.|